 While an eight-foot tall fence isn’t necessarily a specific type of fence, if you have a jumper on your hands, having this extra height could certainly be beneficial.
 Although many of our fencing options can be designed to be eight-foot tall, we most commonly create wire variations of these extra tall fences.
 You can select from horse wire, woven wire, or even barbed or chain link variations for your fence; no matter which type you choose you can rest assured your horses will stay safe and contained.

-There is no one-size-fits-all solution for your horses or property, so if you still have questions on the right horse fence for your lifestyle, give our experts at Sierra Fence a call today!
+There is no one-size-fits-all solution for your horses or property, a fencing professional can ensure proper fence installation and answer any questions on the right horse fence for your lifestyle.